elowder4/Basys_3_BMP_180/README.md

 the pre-generated bitstream.

 # Optimization
 There are many steps one could take to optimize this project, most concered with calc_temp.v.
-One could onsolidate some of the intermediate variables that are only used once, consolidate the divider and adder IPs, and optimizing the timing of the state machine in calc_temp.
+One could consolidate some of the intermediate variables that are only used once, consolidate the divider and adder IPs, and optimizing the timing of the state machine in calc_temp.

 # Extra Files